neelance/ffi_gen/README.md

 -------

 * Rake Task
-* Generation of YARD documentation comments
+* Improved YARD documentation comments
 * Support for more libraries:
-  * LLVM
   * OpenGL
   * Cairo
   * (Write me if you have a whish)